 • 57% are White, 16% are Black, 20% are Hispanic and the rest are from other racial and ethnic groups

 *This study measured neighbors who are served at food pantries and mobile distributions in Harvesters’ network.
-It did not measure neighbors served at network community kitchens and shelters or at after-school, summer and weekend feeding programs for children.
+It did not measure neighbors served at network community kitchens and shelters or at after-school, summer or weekend feeding programs for children.